kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Returns

-An array of pool configurations with their creation dates.
+An array of config keys with their creation dates.

 #### Example